Week #39: Get your clean eating under control with freezer cooking

-It’s time to look at make-ahead freezer meals.
-We will use the coolest spot in your home as a smart tool that supports your clean eating habits and saves you time in the kitchen.
+This week, we want to look at healthy freezer meals.
+We will use your freezer as a smart tool that supports your clean eating habits and saves you time in the kitchen.

 Maybe you’ve heard of the “once-a-month freezer meals” method.
 You spend a complete Saturday cooking healthy freezer meals that last an entire month.
 The thought of this might feel a little overwhelming for you, given the fact that Saturdays are often crowded with house cleaning, shopping or social events.